mikeizbicki/ucr-cs100/textbook/C++/C++11features/README.md

 **Note:** `decltype` is a recently added C++11 feature and relies on GCC 4.8.1 version and later.

 Our analysis of the C++11 auto type now brings us to the discussion of trailing return types and `decltype`.
-Prior to C++11, the return type of a function had to be declared right away in the beginning of the function declaration--whatever type is returned from a function must be explicity stated.
+Prior to C++11, the return type of a function had to be declared right away in the beginning of the function declaration--whatever type is returned from a function must be explicitly stated.
 This is no longer true with C++11, so long as the function incorporates correct syntax for a trailing return type to be deduced.
 To get a better understanding of the need for trailing return type syntax and `decltype`, let us look at a simple function with no trailing return type syntax and transform the function to allow type deduction of the return type.
 Consider the following function declaration:

 `double add(double dbl1, int int1);`